-EANS Emergency Assistance to Non-Public Schools Both the CRRSA Act and the ARP Act included funding for Emergency Assistance for Non-Public Schools (EANS) grants.
-The U.S. Department of Education is required to allocate funds for this purpose based on each state's relative number of children aged 5 through 17 at or below 185 percent of poverty who are enrolled in non-public schools in the state. in thousan nds EANS, CRRSA Act \$2,750,00)0 EANS, ARP Act 2,750,00)0 Total, EANS \$5,500,00 00 Nationally, \$5.5 billion in federal emergency aid is allocated by formula Governors to support Emergency Assistance to Non-Public Schools (EANS grants.
-Limitations and Restrictions In order to be eligible to receive services or assistance, non-public schools are prohibited from applying for and receiving a loan under the Paycheck Protecti Program, unless the non-public school received a loan guaranteed before the enactment of the CRRSA Act. on EANS funds can not be used to provide direct or indirect financial assistance to scholarship granting organizations or related entities, or to provide or support vouchers, tuition tax credit programs, education savings accounts, scholarships, scholarship programs, or tuition-assistance programs, for elementary or second education.
-Exception: funds may be provided only to students who receive or received such assistance under the CARES Act for the 2020-2021 school year only for the same assistance provided such students. ary Under the ARP Act, funds may not be used to provide reimbursements to any no public school.
-Also under the ARP, funds are to provide services or assistance to public schools that enroll a significant percentage of low-income students and c most impacted by the qualifying emergency. non- Equitable Services An LEA that receives ESSER and GEER funds under the CARES Act must provide equitable services to non-public school students and teachers in the same mann provided under section 1117 of Title I, Part A of the ESEA.
-The CRRSA Act and ARP Act include the separate EANS program for which eligible non-public scho may apply to an SEA to receive services or assistance.
-As such, LEAs are not re- to provide equitable services under GEER II, ESSER II, or ARP ESSER. er as the ols
+EANS Emergency Assistance to Non-Public Schools in Pennsylvania Both the CRRSA Act and the ARP Act included funding for Emergency Assistance for Non-Public Schools (EANS) grants.
+The U.S. Department of Education is required to allocate funds for this purpose based on each state's relative number of children aged 5 through 17 at or below 185 percent of poverty who are enrolled in non-public schools in the state.
+EANS, CRRSA Act \$150,022,294 EANS, ARP Act 152,741,404 Total, EANS \$302,763,698 Limitations and Restrictions \$302.8 million in federal emergency aid is allocated by formula to the Governor of Pennsylvania to support Emergency Assistance to Non-Public Schools (EANS) grants.
+In order to be eligible to receive services or assistance, non-public schools are prohibited from applying for and receiving a loan under the Paycheck Protection Program, unless the non-public school received a loan guaranteed before the enactment of the CRRSA Act.
+EANS funds can not be used to provide direct or indirect financial assistance to scholarship granting organizations or related entities, or to provide or support vouchers, tuition tax credit programs, education savings accounts, scholarships, scholarship programs, or tuition-assistance programs, for elementary or secondary education.
+Exception: funds may be provided only to students who receive or received such assistance under the CARES Act for the 2020-2021 school year and only for the same assistance provided such students.
+Under the ARP Act, funds may not be used to provide reimbursements to any non- public school.
+Also under the ARP, funds are to provide services or assistance to non- public schools that enroll a significant percentage of low-income students and are most impacted by the qualifying emergency.
+Equitable Services An LEA that receives ESSER and GEER funds under the CARES Act must provide equitable services to non-public school students and teachers in the same manner as provided under section 1117 of Title I, Part A of the ESEA.
+The CRRSA Act and the ARP Act include the separate EANS program for which eligible non-public schools may apply to PDE to receive services or assistance.
+As such, LEAs are not required to provide equitable services under GEER II, ESSER II, or ARP ESSER.